sustainablesardinia/manifesto/README.md

-# The Sardinia Sustainability Initiative's Manifesto
+# The Sustainable Sardinia Initiative's Manifesto

 This repository contains the manifesto and the core principles of the initiave.